How to Grow Berries in Containers

 Raspberries can be grown in containers that are at least 24 inches wide and 12 – 18 inches deep.
 Choose a variety that grows small and compact shrubs like Fall Gold and Raspberry Shortcake.

 A time-release fertilizer applied in early spring and in midsummer can keep your raspberry plants healthy and well.
+So that you can have a good harvest.

 Strawberries lend themselves to container gardens.
 These shrubs can produce fruits in pots especially day neutrals and ever bearing varieties.